Townsend-Lab-Yale/MASSPRF/README.md

 # MASS-PRF: Model Averaged Site Selection via Poisson Random Field
+Updated in 2025/1/30

 ## Overview
 MASS-PRF is a computational tool designed to detect regional variation in selection intensity within protein-coding genes using DNA sequence polymorphism and divergence data.
 This repository includes the program, preprocessing scripts, and a pipeline for genome-wide analysis.